Ann Fisher (grammarian): Life

 James Robertson, poet Robert Carr, engraver Thomas Bewick, local newspaper-owner Gilbert Gray, poet John Cunningham, and salonnière Elizabeth Montagu.

 She died in 1778, from asthma, at the age of 58.
+The newspaper stayed within the family, and her daughter Sarah Hodgson was left the business by her husband.

 Writing

 Fisher may have published one or more works when she was younger, as the title page of her first known work, A New Grammar, states that it is "By the author of The child's Christian education, and others."
 The child's Christian education is attributed to a Daniel Fisher, which may have been a pseudonym used by Ann Fisher.
 What is known is that although when Fisher began publishing she did so anonymously, by 1754 she was signing her works "A. Fisher" and she maintained that practice for the rest of her professional career.

 A Practical New Grammar (1750)

 The earliest example extant of A New Grammar: Being the Most Easy Guide to Speaking and Writing the English Language Properly and Correctly is a copy of the second, 1750 edition, published in Newcastle.
 This was followed by at least thirty other editions by 1800, and the text continued to be published into the nineteenth century.
 It was entitled A Practical New Grammar... from 1759 onwards.
 In the text, Fisher uses examples of non-standard English as a way to teach grammar.
 She criticizes grammarians' traditional application of Latinate rules to the English vernacular, and was the first to suggest the pronoun he might be used for both sexes.
 Her work was often plagiarized and borrowed outright by subsequent authors.
 Among those it influenced by Fisher's innovations were the language reformers Thomas Sheridan and Thomas Spence.